sergeiudris/deathstar.lab/docs/design/design.md

   - system's shadow-cljs builder would add a build target and compile the app, expose nrepl, system would connect vscode to nrepl and spin up a container with this new scenario
   - now we have a repl into an app and see scenario's gui inside a tab (iframe)
   - we have a button that restarts the app container if needed (or posisbly even use VSCode's terminal into apps container, so user can restart themselves)
-  - one we done, we can copy the code from the system on PC and put into a repo or smth
+  - one we done, we can copy the code from the system on PC and put into a repo or smth</s>

-## sceanrio ui as iframe inside game ui
+## ~~sceanrio ui as iframe inside game ui~~

-- from user experience, we need to see player's scenario views and a combined view, meaning being able to switch between multiple small tabs (or open them alongide each other) inside single browser tab
+- <s>from user experience, we need to see player's scenario views and a combined view, meaning being able to switch between multiple small tabs (or open them alongide each other) inside single browser tab
-- if scencario gui is an app, openable even in a standlone tab, it should be used by the as iframe
+- if scencario gui is an app, openable even in a standlone tab, it should be used by the as iframe</s>

 <img height="512px" src="./svg/2020-11-01-iframes.svg"></img>